Zanelle1705/Corigine_Assignment-/README.md

 The third method is my final chosen method and uses the inverse of **Binet's Formula** to find the index of the first term in the Fib sequence to contain *N* digits.
 The `ceil()` function is used to return the smallest integer greater than or equal to the solution of the inverse formula.
 This method is fast and can take very large *N* values.
 (Tested for 100 000 000)

 The final method also iterates over every Fib number in order to find the first index.
 It works with the principle that 1000 digits satisfies *1e1000 <= Fib < 1e1001* and therefore the calculated Fib numbers are bounded and comapred to *10^(N-1)* while accumulating an index number.
-This method is faster than the second method, but the third method (chosen one) is faster.
-It also took too long when trying to compute for *N* value of 100 000 000.
+This method is faster than the second method, but not faster than the third (chosen) method.
+It also fails when trying to compute for a *N* value of 100 000 000.

 Thank you for the opportunity to challenge myself and learn new skills!